pytorch/torchtune/docs/source/examples/configs.rst

 Best practices for writing configs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- don't use private paths
-- order them in instantiate order
-- don't put multiple options for same field in same config Let's discuss some guidelines for writing configs to get the most out of them.
+Let's discuss some guidelines for writing configs to get the most out of them.

 Airtight configs